 The court recently had the opportunity to deal with the concept of judicial management.
-Find out more what is judicial management is, and what it entails from the perspective of a company that is in dire need of a restructuring/ rehabilitation to prevent it from being wound up.
+Use the following link to find out more what is judicial management is:

 What is judicial management?

-JM is a method whereby an independent individual (‘judicial manager’) is appointed by the court to manage the affairs of the company who is under financial distress to prevent it from being wound up.
-Generally, a judicial manager is a qualified and independent person (usually an insolvency practitioner) and is appointed by the court to prepare a restructuring plan to assist the company.
+JM is a method whereby the court appoint an independent individual (judicial manager) to manage the affairs of the company who is under financial distress.
+This is to prevent the company from being wound up.
+Generally, a judicial manager is a qualified and independent person (usually an insolvency practitioner).
+They are appointed by the court to prepare a restructuring plan to assist the company.
 The restructuring plan must be approved by a majority of the creditors before the scheme can be put forward to the creditors (75% total value of creditors whose claims have been accepted by the judicial manager).